THE FREE LANCE

 Rounding out the range of characters appearing in the Ouluska Diaries are two squatters from New York City.

-Arthur Fonseca and Zelka Grammer stopped at the lean-to to lunch and swim on their way to Long Lake Aug.
+Arthur Fonseca and Zelka Grammer stopped at the lean-to on their way to Long Lake Aug.
 8, 1986.

 "Started raining," they wrote, "so decided to read these words & enjoy the good vibrations."